 As great as your idea might be, people are not always ready to accept it.
 As illustrated in the above colors, there are different degrees of resistance.

 Therefore, if you’d like to win someone’s support for your idea, you have to persuade them that it’s a good one.

 This can be challenging, especially if resistance is high.

 Highlighting common sense and the power of simplicity, Steven Levitt and Stephen Dubner created the pragmatic bestseller in 2005.

-In their follow-up , they offer 5 Golden Rules to help us persuade others:
+In their follow-up, , they offer 5 easy ways to persuade people:

 Knowing an opinion is probably based more on ideology than facts is key to understanding how difficult it is to change someone’s mind.